Flower Care 101

-This sh*t is not optional, like when your microwaveable meal says to stir half-way through.
+Proper flower care is not optional, unlike when your microwaveable meal says to stir half-way through.

 Rocking professional, florist-grade blooms is not hard, but there is a process of three simple steps that must be followed.
 If you skip this process, do your own thing, or treat the flowers like gas station bargain blooms, you will be left with limp sadness.

-Rule #1: Remove lower leaves, cut 2-3’’ off stem, and place in fresh water.
+Rule #1: Remove lower leaves, cut 2-3’’ off stem, and place in fresh water (no weird additives).
 Leave ALL wrapping on flowers for 1 hour before removing.
 This allows the flowers to rehydrate while upright to prevent sad drooping.

 Hydrate flowers with wrappings on for one hour.